-In this context quality communication is defined as the recipient receiving clear, actionable information about the project.
+In this context, quality communication is defined as receiving clear, actionable information about the project.
 The status should also be calibrated to the audience.
 Team leads and executive stakeholders have different interests and require different levels of detail.

 The quality of the status delivery reflects the perceived quality of the project.
 In other words, a poorly communicated status can lead to the impression that even a well-run project is in trouble.

 The status message is important.
 I have observed project managers that act as if the status were a test of their knowledge and overwhelm their audience with inconsequential details.
 I have also seen beautiful status reporting decks that confuse rather than clarify by providing data without context.